1Hive/unipool/README.md

 ### Run tests

-Install all dependencies in the root directory execute:
+1) Install all dependencies in the root directory execute:
 ```
 $ npm install
 ```

-Run tests with:
+2) Run tests with:
 ```
 $ npm run test
 ```

 ### Deploy to Rinkeby

-Install all dependencies if not already installed:
+1) Install all dependencies if not already installed:
 ```
 $ npm install
 ```

-Deploy to mainnet (requires adding an infura link and private key that holds ETH to a local file as specified here https://hack.aragon.org/docs/cli-intro#set-a-private-key):
+2) Deploy to mainnet (requires adding an infura link and private key that holds ETH to a local file as specified here https://hack.aragon.org/docs/cli-intro#set-a-private-key):
 ```
 $ npx truffle deploy --network rinkeby
 ```
-The above command will send both mock UOS and Uniswap tokens to the senders address for testing purposes
+The above command will send both mock UOS and Uniswap tokens to the senders address for testing purposes.

 ### Deploy to Mainnet

-Install all dependencies if not already installed:
+1) Install all dependencies if not already installed:
 ```
 $ npm install
 ```

+2) Update the gas price to whatever is currently being accepted by the network in the `truffle-config.js` file.
+By default it is set to 100 Gwei but there's a chance the price will be higher.

-Deploy to mainnet (requires adding an infura link and private key that holds ETH to a local file as specified here https://hack.aragon.org/docs/cli-intro#set-a-private-key):
+3) Deploy to mainnet (requires adding an infura link and private key that holds ETH to a local file as specified here https://hack.aragon.org/docs/cli-intro#set-a-private-key):
 ```
 $ npx truffle deploy --network mainnet